anmiefan/VideoStreamHub/replit.md

   - Added automatic stream status initialization for new databases

 ### January 15, 2025 (Earlier)
-- **Bug Fixes**: Fixed video upload functionality and stream controls
+- **UI Enhancements**: Fixed video upload functionality and stream controls
   - Resolved 400 error on video upload by fixing FormData handling
+  - Added edit video functionality with dialog modal
+  - Added play button to set current video for streaming
-  - Added missing pause and restart stream endpoints
+  - Added comprehensive settings panel with tabs for general, streaming, and about
-  - Updated UI components to handle paused stream state
+  - Simplified stream controls by removing pause button (user preference)
   - Fixed TypeScript errors in storage layer

 The application is designed for easy deployment on platforms like Replit, with built-in development tooling and a streamlined build process.